caufieldjh/awesome-bioie/README.md

 ## Research Overviews

+### LLMs in Biomedical IE
+* [Large language models in healthcare: A comprehensive benchmark](http://dx.doi.org/10.1101/2024.04.24.24306315) - a statistical and human evaluation of sixteen different LLMs applied to medical language tasks.
+* [Assessing the research landscape and clinical utility of large language models: a scoping review](https://doi.org/10.1186/s12911-024-02459-6) - a high-level review of LLM applications in medicine as of March 2024.
+* [Ethical and regulatory challenges of large language models in medicine](https://doi.org/10.1016/s2589-7500(24)00061-x) - a review of ethical issues arising from applications of LLMs in biomedicine.
+* [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜](http://dx.doi.org/10.1145/3442188.3445922) - a frequently referenced but still relevant work concerning the roles, applications, and risks of language models.

+### Pre-LLM Overviews
 * [Biomedical Informatics on the Cloud: A Treasure Hunt for Advancing Cardiovascular Medicine](https://www.ahajournals.org/doi/full/10.1161/CIRCRESAHA.117.310967) - An overview of how BioIE and bioinformatics workflows can be applied to questions in cardiovascular health and medicine research.
 * [Clinical information extraction applications: A literature review](https://www.sciencedirect.com/science/article/pii/S1532046417302563) - A review of clinical IE papers published as of September 2016.
 From Mayo Clinic group (see below).
 * [Literature Based Discovery: Models, methods, and trends](https://www.sciencedirect.com/science/article/pii/S1532046417301909) - A review of Literature Based Discovery (LBD), or the philosophy that meaningful connections may be found between seemingly unrelated scientific literature.